WhyseRabbit/lamdata_whyse/README.md

 Helpful functions for Data Science.

-Within this library contains a choose_target function and a variant of the traint_test_split function from SciKit Learn known as the t_v_t_split function.
+Within this library contains a choose_target function and a variant of the traint_test_split function from SciKit Learn known as the train_val_test_split function.
 The two are meant to be used together.

+Further documentation will be added in the future; for now, refer to the docstrings within the function files for use and information.

-Version: 0.1.1
+Version: 0.1.2